agent-0028/react-native-sandbox/README.md

 This is all working with Xcode 9.3 on High Sierra.

-To get `detox` build and tests with screenshots to run, you need a couple of homebrew and global npm installs that are not scripted.
-I don't really like global npm installs, it looks like it is unavoidable for `detox-cli`, but you can probably run the `react-native-cli` using `npx` or via a package.json script.
+To get `detox` build and tests with screenshots to run, you need a couple of homebrew installs that are not scripted.

 ```
+brew install node # see note below
+brew install watchman
 brew tap wix/brew
 brew install applesimutils
-brew install watchman
-npm install -g detox-cli
-npm install -g react-native-cli
 ```

+Note: This was tested with both node v8.11.1 managed by nodenv, and node v9.11.1 installed directly with homebrew.

+### Daily Operations

 The root of this project is actually the sub-folder `sandbox`, all other commands below assume you are in this folder.